sygmaprotocol/sygma-sdk/examples/generic-node-example/README.md

+# ⚠️ This example is deprecated.
+Please look at docs for latest examples ⚠️
-# Generic Colors Node.js example
+## Generic Colors Node.js example

 ## Setup